 2. “GSD” -- i.e., “Get Stuff Done!”

 This really means, “GSD or someone else will be there ahead of you.”

 Everyone thinks they are good at the GSD part, but in my experience, companies do not actually ‘get things done' in a manner or at a pace that is necessary to move the business forward strategically or rapidly, nor do they have the people in place to ‘get things done.'

 The manner in which most companies are operating is the main reason for the slow movement forward and the waste of valuable time and resources.
 This may not be anyone's fault; it's just that when companies are in what can only be described as ‘start-up' mode, the full complement of personnel and support systems may not be in place.

-Companies need to begin the ‘measurements’ in-house, i.e., at every level of the company, so they can have clarity regarding the Big Picture and develop the Game Plan.
-Not a Game Plan for this week or this month or even this year, but next year, and 3-5-10 years from now.
+Companies need to begin the ‘measurements' in-house, i.e., at every level of the company, so they can have clarity regarding the Big Picture and develop the Game Plan.
+Not a Game Plan for this week, this month, or even this year, but next year and 3-5-10 years from now.
 Only with that kind of strategic planning can the business really get to the next level and stay there.

 ‘Measuring the data,' i.e., all the data – costs, overhead, sales of individual products, delivery procedures, customer complaints, marketing, the internal systems, the quality of the personnel and the training methods presently being employed, who is doing what and how well they are doing it, must be a primary focus of the company.